dwedigital/curly-brackets-site/README.md

 ### GitHub Action (Automated)

-A GitHub Action workflow automatically optimizes images when you push changes to the `main` branch:
+A GitHub Action workflow handles both image optimization and Netlify deployment in sequence:

-- **Triggers**: Automatically runs when PNG, JPG, JPEG, or GIF files are pushed to `public/`
+- **Triggers**: Automatically runs on push to `main` branch or can be manually triggered
+- **Image Optimization**:
-- **Process**: Converts images to WebP format (max width: 1920px, quality: 85%)
+  - Converts PNG, JPG, JPEG, or GIF files to WebP format (max width: 1920px, quality: 85%)
-- **Auto-commit**: Commits the optimized WebP images back to the repository
+  - Auto-commits optimized images back to the repository
-- **Manual trigger**: Can also be manually triggered from the GitHub Actions tab
-- **Skip condition**: Skips if triggered by its own auto-commit (prevents infinite loops)
+  - Skips if no image files are present or if triggered by its own auto-commit
+- **Netlify Deployment**:
+  - Runs after image optimization completes
+  - Builds the Next.js application
+  - Deploys to Netlify production
+  - Always runs (even if image optimization was skipped)

-The workflow file is located at `.github/workflows/optimize-images.yml`.
+The workflow file is located at `.github/workflows/build-and-deploy.yml`.

 ### Manual Commands